makeitlabs/authbackend/README.md

 `./slacktest./py`

 .... it will tell you at the very end if there were errors in the permissions, and what permissins it was lacking.

+You can add API stuff here: https://api.slack.com/apps
+* Click your app
+* "Features and Functionality"
+* "Permissions"